nationalarchives/engineering-handbook/docs/organisation/technical-governance-board.md

 ## What the TGB does

-The Technical Architects Group are a multidisciplinary team of engineers who are responsible for helping to steer technological decisions within TNA.
+The Technical Governance Board are a multidisciplinary team of engineers who are responsible for helping to steer technological decisions within TNA.

 - Decisions around common tooling (e.g. use of Github, CI/CD, SSO..)
 - Serverless vs Server based